alessandrocuzzocrea/garden/src/notes/designing-games.md

 - Juxtaposition involves blending seemingly incompatible emotions, resulting in unique and sometimes valuable outcomes.
 - An easy way to experiment with juxtaposition is by replacing the game's music with a track that generates a different emotional response.

+**Antagonistic emotions**
+- Some kinds of emotions that work individually don’t coexist easily because they’re antagonistic toward each other.
+- There’s a fine line between juxtaposition and antagonistic emotions.
+- Sometimes  attempts  at  juxtaposition  fall  flat  when  the  two  feelings  just  end up annihilating each other.
+Other times, what seems like an antagonistic combination can squirt out an entirely different feeling.

 #### Engines of Experience

 ## Part 2 - Game Crafting